-This document describes how to instrument work that's not instrumented by default.
+This document describes how to instrument activity that is not instrumented by the .NET agent by default.
 For other ways of configuring your app's instrumentation, see Guide to using the .NET agent API.

 The .NET agent supports two methods of custom instrumentation: